Emperor Meiji: Senior life and death

 Near the end of his life several leftists, including Shūsui Kōtoku, were executed (1911) on charges of having conspired to murder the sovereign.
 This conspiracy was known as the High Treason Incident (1910).

-Emperor Meiji, suffering from diabetes, nephritis, and gastroenteritis, died of uremia at 22:40 on 29 July.
-He was succeeded by his eldest son, Emperor Taishō.
+Emperor Meiji, suffering from diabetes, nephritis, and gastroenteritis, died of uremia at 10:40 pm on 29 July 1912, aged 59.
+His eldest son, Crown Prince Yoshihito succeeded immediately as 123rd monarch (Emperor Taishō).

+Emperor Meiji's state funeral was held at the Imperial Japanese Army's Aoyama Drill Court (present-day; Meiji Shrine Outer Garden) on 13 September, marking the first time a emperor's funeral service had been held at Tokyo.

 By 1912, Japan had gone through a political, economic, and social revolution and emerged as one of the great powers in the world.
 The New York Times summed up this transformation at the emperor's funeral in 1912 as: "the contrast between that which preceded the funeral car and that which followed it was striking indeed.
 Before it went old Japan; after it came new Japan."

-After the emperor's death in 1912, the Japanese Diet passed a resolution to commemorate his role in the Meiji Restoration.
+After the emperor's death in 1912, the Imperial Diet passed a resolution to commemorate his role in the Meiji Restoration.
 An iris garden in an area of Tokyo where Emperor Meiji and the Empress had been known to visit was chosen as the building's location for the Shinto shrine Meiji Jingū.
-The shrine does not contain the emperor's grave, which is at Fushimi-Momoyama Castle south of Kyoto.
+The shrine does not contain the emperor's grave, which is at Fushimi-Momoyama Castle, located in Fushimi-ku, Kyoto.

 Family and issue

 Soon after Meiji's ascension, the emperor's officials presented Ichijō Haruko to him as a possible bride.
 The future Empress was the daughter of an Imperial official, and was three years older than the groom, who would have to wait to wed until after his genpuku (manhood ceremony).
 The two married on 11 January 1869.
-Known posthumously as Empress Dowager Shōken, she was the first Imperial Consort to receive the title of kōgō (literally, the emperor's wife, translated as Empress Consort), in several hundred years.
+Known posthumously as Empress Dowager Shōken, she was the first Imperial Consort in several centuries to receive the title of kōgō (literally, "emperor's wife", translated as Empress Consort).
 Although she was the first Japanese Empress Consort to play a public role, she bore no children.
 However, the Meiji Emperor had fifteen children by five official ladies-in-waiting.
 Only five of his children, a prince born to Lady Naruko (1855–1943), the daughter of Yanagiwara Mitsunaru, and four princesses born to Lady Sachiko (1867–1947), the eldest daughter of Count Sono Motosachi, lived to adulthood.
 Although Meiji was the last emperor to have concubines, this function was not officially abolished until 1924.